user92-11/JU-works/devlog/05-visualization-and-inspection/index.md

 ## Region-based visualization

-Region-based visualization focuses on continuous intervals instead of isolated positions.
+Region-based visualization focuses on continuous intervals or multiple regions.

 This workflow is useful when users want to inspect whether variation is concentrated across a wider region, or when a gene/domain/segment should be reviewed as a unit.